 Even if it's just a matter of preference on your side, it is fine.
 The important thing to remember is that you need do this for at least one full sleep cycle, to maximize the benefits.

 Continuous: This is when the baby stays on your chest day and night.

 It could either be because there aren't any incubators available for your baby, or it could be your preference.
 This is the optimal option.
 If your doctor gives you the go ahead, you and your baby will benefit most from continuous care, even more so, if your baby is premature.

 Up to what age should KMC be done?

 This is up to your baby and yourself.
 As your baby grows and thrives, you can follow his/her cues and then decrease the periods of time spent in the kangaroo position accordingly.

-Your breasts will keep your baby at the perfect temperature for sleeping, breathing and using the least amount of energy necessary, so that your little one can instead focus on growing and thriving.
+Your breasts will keep your baby at the ideal temperature for sleeping, breathing and using the least amount of energy necessary, so that your little one can instead focus on growing and thriving.

 It has been proven, that a mother can better control her baby's temperature than a servo-controlled incubator!